rabinpoudyal/rasa/docs/core/reminders-and-external-events.rst

   ...

 and connect this intent with a new custom action ``action_set_reminder``.
-We could make this connection by providing training stories (recommended for more complex assistants), or using the :ref:`mapping-policy`.
+We could make this connection by providing training stories (recommended for more complex assistants), or using :ref:`rules`.

 The custom action ``action_set_reminder`` should schedule a reminder that, 5 seconds later, triggers an intent ``EXTERNAL_reminder`` with all the entities that the user provided in his/her last message (similar to an external event):